Mão: Career

-In 2014, Mão claimed he was a victim of verbal racist abuse by a unnamed Uruguayan player in a 9–3 win at the South American Beach Games, the first time he experienced such abuse in his career.
+In 2014, Mão claimed he was a victim of verbal racist abuse by an unnamed Uruguayan player in a 9–3 win at the South American Beach Games, the first time he experienced such abuse in his career.

 Mão's 250th appearance for Brazil was realised in January 2016 at the Copa Sudamericana.
 In May 2017, Mão became a world champion for a record fifth time, as Brazil won the 2017 World Cup in the Bahamas; he was the only surviving squad member from Brazil's last World Cup triumph eight years prior.
 Later that year, in November, he became just the third Brazilian player to reach 300 caps, when playing against Iran in the semi-finals of the 2017 Intercontinental Cup, and was named as part of the world team of the year just days later at the Beach Soccer Stars awards ceremony.

 Mão has since gone on to make more appearances for Brazil than any other player, surpassing Benjamin's previous record of 339, reaching 350 caps in a 9–7 victory against Portugal at the 2019 World Cup for which he received a commemorative shirt.
 Days later, he became the first player to reach the milestone of 50 appearances at the FIFA Beach Soccer World Cup in the quarter-finals against Russia, a game in which he scored but Brazil ultimately lost.
-That year, Mão also stated his intention to continue playing until 2023.
+That year, Mão also stated his intention to continue playing until 2023; indeed, whilst he had still been active for Brazil as recently as at the Mundialito in October 2023, he was not picked, however, for the 2024 World Cup a few months later (now aged 45), making it the first time in 19 years that a Brazil squad at the World Cup did not feature him.

 Style of play

 Mão has been described as being an on-field perfectionist and thus having a "grumpy" persona during matches.
 His daughter has highlighted his lack of positive emotion and has encouraged him to "smile more" during games.
+His stature, goal coverage, and ability to intimidate attackers has been noted by Madjer, who said of Mão, "Here came that big guy.
+I look at the goal and the ball has nowhere to go in the goal.
+How am I going to take the ball away from this guy?"